Nextiva / Blog / VoIP

 When there’s a query that can’t be handled with a pre-programmed response, it’s then time to deflect to your on-call team.
 By streamlining the call routing process, agents spend less time making transfers and more time delighting customers.

-If you’re a business that only handles support and technical queries in the day, an IVR system is a better off-hours resource than the typical “Leave us a voicemail” or “We’re not available right now.”
+If you’re a business that only handles support, technical queries, and basic inquiries during the day, an IVR system is a better off-hours resource than the typical “Leave us a voicemail” or “We’re not available right now.”
 Neither of these options is particularly helpful to your callers.

-There are, however, some limitations we must flag too.
+There are, however, some limitations that we must point out as well.

 The limitations of IVR